Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Modeling with

 \subsection{Handling Inconsistent Stream Data}

 In many situations, inconsistencies may occur when dealing with multiple external sources of data.
-Consider, \egc an array of sensors that measure interdependent properties among which there is one less reliable sensor that sometimes provides values that conflict with the data from the remaining sensors.
+Consider, \egc an array of sensors that measure interdependent properties among which there may be a sensor that provides more fine-grained results, but which is also less reliable, so that it sometimes provides values that conflict with the data from the remaining sensors.
 In this case, we would like to use such a measure of reliability to consistently accommodate relevant sensor data.
 Next, we present a technique for integrating possibly inconsistent stream data into a context of an \rMCS.
 Let $M = \tuple{\TCtxt, \TIL, \TBR}$ be an \rMCS with $\TIL=\tuple{\IL_1,\ldots,\IL_\ILIn}$, and $\Ctxt_i\in \TCtxt$ a context whose aim is to receive and consistently accommodate (potentially conflicting) information from the streams.
 To deal with possible inconsistencies, $\Ctxt_i$ has bridge rules of the form

 for $j\in\{1,\ldots,\ILIn\}$, where the operation $\addCons$ is meant to consistently add the information of sensor $j$ to the context.
 To address possible inconsistencies among sensors, we foresee a management function $\mng_i$ that operates based on a total preference relation~\pref over the available sensors.
 The second argument of the $\addCons$ operation provides information about the source of a piece of information and thus a way of imposing preferences on the information to be added.
 Without loss of generality assume $\IL_1 > \ldots > \IL_\ILIn$, that is, input language $\IL_1$ has highest priority.
 Moreover, a notion of consistency needs to be specific to the context and so we assume a property \cons{\KB} that holds if the knowledge base \KB is consistent (according to such domain specific notion of consistency).